lpre/Fastcgi-Container/README.md

 Session manager and security facility (support for authentication and authorization) are implemented as an optional pluggable modules: you may load them to your application and use it, or run the application without these features.

-Note that security facility depends on session management: if you decide to use authentication and authorization, you have to activate the session management as well.
+Note that form-based authentication depends on session management: if you decide to use form-based authentication, you have to activate the session management as well.

 # License